-Trinity College is supplied at a height of between 1.5 and 2.4 metres in a 10-15 litre container for year round planting and better results than from either bare-root or rootballed stock.
+Trinity College is supplied at a height of between 1.2 and 2.4 metres in a 5-15 litre container for year-round planting and better results than from either bare-root or rootballed stock.

 We receive some requests asking for straight stems with no knobs, bulges or bent bits at the base of the tree.
 As the tree is grafted onto different roots to improve the quality of the tree, this is not possible.
-Mother Nature is a hard faced, stubborn and willful entity that we have little or no effect over despite our best efforts.
-She is a bit like your cantankerous, deaf and borderline spiteful Mother In Law.
+Mother Nature is a hard-faced, stubborn and willful entity that we have little or no effect over despite our best efforts.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.